 Despite medications and aggressive forms of treatment, many rheumatoid arthritis patients experience ongoing pain and stiffness.
 The reality is, it may never completely go away.
 But there are specific things patients can do to manage pain and limit its impact on their lives.

 Pain management practices must be included in a patient’s overall treatment strategy.
 There are many different rheumatoid arthritis pain management practices for patients to incorporate into their treatment.

 Some of the most effective and widely used rheumatoid arthritis pain management practices include:

 Finding the right rheumatoid arthritis medication for your unique case is critical in treating the disease, reducing inflammation, and alleviating pain.

 Rheumatoid arthritis patients are typically placed on an aggressive medical treatment plan that includes conventional disease-modifying antirheumatic drugs (DMARDs) and immunotherapy drugs called biologic response modifiers.

-Between specialized rheumatoid arthritis medications and nonsteroidal anti-inflammatory drugs (NSAIDs), analgesics and corticosteroids, patients have many medication options available, which all help to reduce inflammation and alleviate pain.
+Between specialized rheumatoid arthritis medications and nonsteroidal anti-inflammatory drugs (NSAIDs), analgesics and corticosteroids, patients have several medication options available, which all help to reduce inflammation and alleviate pain.

-Alternating between heat and cold packs helps ease pain from inflammation for rheumatoid arthritis patients.
+Alternating between heat and cold packs can help to ease pain from inflammation for rheumatoid arthritis patients.
 Cold packs help to numb the feelings of pain, and heat relaxes muscles and joints.
 A hot water bath can also help soothe joint pain.
 By using heat and cold regularly, it can help to manage painful symptoms as they arise.